Panama Fishing Vacations

 Can I bring fish back home with me to my own country?

 The short answer to this is yes, there is no law in Panama against bringing fish that you caught back home with you.
 If you are fishing in Panama on a local day charter it is understood that you are the paying client and any edible fish you catch is yours, but of course it is always appreciated when you share the meat with your hard working crew.
 When you stay at an all inclusive fishing lodge however the mindset changes a bit as the fish you catch goes to feed the lodge staff and other guests, it should not be assumed that you’ll get to take home every fillet you brought in.
-We understand you may love the idea of a Panamanian tuna dinner in the comforts of your own home, and that may very well be possible if there is enough to go around, but the lodge typically takes what they need to feed everyone first.
+We understand you may love the idea enjoying a seafood dinner in your own home upon returning from Panama, and that may very well be possible if there is enough to go around, but the lodge typically takes what they need to feed everyone first.
 There are a few things you should consider when trying to bring fish home from your Panama fishing vacation:

 1 – Unlike some other popular fishing destinations, in Panama there is no service that will package and ship fish home for you.
 If you want to bring fish home with you you’ll have to do it yourself in your own luggage.
 Our best advice is to bring down a soft sided, leak-proof cooler, have your fish frozen completely solid, wrap them in newspaper, and then check your cooler as part of your luggage since it will stay cooler in the cargo hold of the plane versus in the cabin as a carry-on.
 If you don’t have a cooler or forget to bring one, you can purchase affordable plastic coolers here in local grocery stores.
 Some of our higher end fishing lodges will have vacuum sealers, ask us when booking your trip.